 The Affordable Care Act and JPS Connection

-The JPS Connection charity care program offers six levels of discounted healthcare to Tarrant County residents who meet certain income criteria.
+The JPS Connection program offers discounted healthcare to Tarrant County residents who meet certain criteria.
 JPS Connection is not an insurance plan.
 Tarrant County residents without health insurance should check the federal government’s new Health Insurance Marketplace (“the exchange”) at www.HealthCare.gov.

 Hacer clic para español La Ley de Cuidado Asequible y JPS Connection